-When I designed Karasi’s website in 2017, I did not expect much traffic.
+When I originally designed Karasi’s website in 2017, I did not expect much traffic.
 After some unexpected growth and an influx of visitors, I knew it was time to get more intentional about the design.
-Google Analytics and a customer survey revealed a few problems and insights.

 The Karasi Instagram page is used to provide my followers with inspiration via illustrated affirmations and other content.
-I curate the feed and come up with the affirmations and accompanying visuals.
+I curate the feed and conceptualize the affirmations, accompanying visuals and social media strategy.

 Karasi also provides accessible and affordable healing tools.
 One of my offerings is self-care activity zines.
-These zines provide an easy way for customers to incorporate creative self-care activites into their routine.
+These zines provide an easy way for customers to incorporate creative self-care activities into their routine.

 See more of my work: